redwoodjs/learn.redwoodjs.com/docs/tutorial/building-a-form.md

 We already have a form or two in our app; remember our posts scaffold?
 And those work pretty well!
 How hard can it be?
 (Hopefully you haven't sneaked a peek at that code—what's coming next will be much more impressive if you haven't.)

-Let's build the simplest form that still makes sense for our blog, a "contact us" form.
+Let's build the simplest form that still makes sense for our blog, a "Contact Us" form.

 ### The Page